vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

    profile.Email = "support@powa.com";
    profile.MobileNumber = "01234567890";</pre>

+2. Validate the profile details

+	Use <code>ProfileDetailsValidator</code> to verify that all profile details have been entered correctly.
+	This validator uses property validators to validate each property of <code>ProfileDetails</code>:

+	* <code>NameValidator</code> - to check the title, first and last names.
+	* <code>EmailValidator</code> - to check the email address.
+	* <code>MobileNumberValidator</code> - to check the mobile number.

+	For more information on each of these property validators please see the reference documentation.

+	<pre>ProfileDetailsValidator profileDetailsValidator = new ProfileDetailsValidator();
+	List&lt;ValidationFailure&gt; errors = profileDetailsValidator.validate(profile);
+	if(errors != null){
+		for (int s = 0; s < errors.size(); s++) {
+			ValidationFailure validationFailure = errors.get(s);
+			String property = validationFailure.getPropertyName();
+			ValidationError errorCode = validationFailure.getErrorCode();
+			// Display validation to user and obtain an updated value }
+	} else {
+		// No issues found while validating the profile details }</pre>

-2. Use the ProfileManager to update the current profile:
+3. Use the ProfileManager to update the current profile:

     <pre>ProfileManager pm = ProfileManager.GetInstance();
    Profile updatedProfile = await pm.UpdateProfileAsync(profile);
    // Profile information is updated</pre>

-3. The updated profile information will be reflected in the users current profile:
+4. The updated profile information will be reflected in the users current profile:

     <pre>Profile profile = ProfileManager.GetInstance().GetCurrentProfile();</pre>